chloeeliu/chloeeliu.github.io/Event Tracking Platform.md

 ### 3. Event Autotest

-Build the auto-testing function, and summarize test cases based on historical bugs, covering 4 scenarios with a 50% test cases coverage rate and 30% improvement in testing efficiency.
+Implemented an auto-testing function, resulting in a 50% test case coverage across 4 critical scenarios.
+Testing efficiency improved by 30%, leading to a significant reduction in bugs and enhanced overall system reliability.

 <img src="images/test.png?raw=true"/>